 Detailed job descriptions:

-- Empirical economics and data science: We are seeking strong empirical economists and data scientists to work on the interconnection between disruptive digital technologies and climate change mitigation.
-The candidate will apply econometric and data analytics techniques to evaluate the economic impacts of digital technologies in three key hard-to-decarbonize sectors: industry, transport and buildings.
-The ideal candidate for this position has a strong interest in the study of innovation, and particularly digitalization and climate-related technologies; holds (or is close to completing) a PhD in data science, applied statistics, economics, policy analysis, innovation studies, public economics or related areas of research; and shows a good track record in data science and/or applied economics.
-Previous experience in researching these topics and a proven publication track record, will be particularly valued ( DATA).
+- Empirical economics and data science: We are seeking strong empirical economists and data scientists to work on high-stakes climate issues.
+Topics include the interconnection between disruptive digital technologies and climate change, the distributional impacts of climate damages and policies, the labour market implications of the climate transition, and experimental approaches of behavioural economics.
+The ideal candidate for this position holds (or is close to completing) a PhD in data science, applied statistics, economics, policy analysis, innovation studies, public economics or related areas of research; and shows a good track record in data science and/or applied economics.
+Previous experience in researching these topics and a proven publication track record, will be particularly valued.

-Assignments are expected to be in early-mid 2021.
-The appointment period will be initially of one year, renewable for up to two more years.
+Assignments are expected to be in mid-end 2021.
+The appointment period will be initially of one year, renewable for two additional years.
 The gross salary will be based on qualification and working experience and competitive with major research centres in Europe.

 How to Apply

-Please apply on the European Job Market website at the following link:
+Please apply on the CMCC website at the following links:

-When required in the EJM application form, the applicants should upload a detailed curriculum vitae with the list of publications, the job market paper (or a writing sample), and two references’ contact information.
-Applied researchers doing data analysis or coding are also encouraged to attach or point to code example (max. two pages of any *.do/* .R/*gms /*.py/*.m/*.jl code written by the applicant).
+When required in the application form, the applicants should upload a unique .pdf document including a detailed curriculum vitae with the list of publications, the job market paper (or a writing sample), and two references’ contact information.
+Applied researchers doing data analysis or coding are also encouraged to include a code example (max. two pages of any *.do/* .R/*gms /*.py/*.m/*.jl code written by the applicant).

 Shortlisted candidates will be contacted and will then be required to submit two letters of recommendation.
-Interviews will be conducted on the 2020 Virtual European Job Market and on a rolling basis until the position is filled.
+Interviews will be conducted on a rolling basis until the position is filled.
 For any further information or clarification, please contact email@example.com.